 - Letter of recommendation from a supervisor or professor at UT;

-- Transcript of records (with average grade, in English; ask from your dean's office/institute); Master's and PhD students must also submit a Diploma Supplement (in English) on the previous study level (ask for that at the Student Admissions Service);
+- Transcript of records (with average grade, in English; ask from your dean's office/institute); Master's and PhD students must also submit a Diploma Supplement (in English) on the previous study level (ask for that at the Student Admissions);

 - Certificate on command of English (IELTS, TOEFL or the test of UT College of Foreign Languages and Cultures; check the language requirements from university descriptions on AEN webpage).

 Application deadline: January 18, 2018.

 Please submit your application documents (hard copies, original/officially certified) to the UT Study Abroad Centre.

 The primary decision on selecting students is made by the University of Tartu grant committee.
-The student exchange coordinator forwards the documents of the students selected by the committee to the AEN committee, who then place the students in foreign universities.
+The student exchange coordinator forwards information of the selected students to the AEN committee, who then place the students in host universities.
 Next, the documents are sent to the respective host universities, who make a final decision on the admission of the student.

 As the process as a whole is quite time consuming, students applying should bear in mind that final decisions may be made as late as April or May.